History Home »

 Orlando were located between Lake Eola and Lake Lucerne.

-Francis Eppes, grandson of Thomas Jefferson (3rd President
+Francis Eppes, nephew of Thomas Jefferson (3rd President

 of the United States), moved his family to Orlando from

 Tallahassee, building a log cabin in the sparsely settled area.

 A Lay Reader, he conducted the first Episcopal services in